Listen on Spotify

 Posted on 20 May 2020

 Oli is a freelance music producer, recording & mix engineer living in London.
 He works from his studio in Peckham and mix room at The Premises Studios in Hoxton.
-From working in house The Premises and RAK studios, Oli went on to engineer for producer Jim Abbiss before going freelance as a producer/writer.
+From working in house at RAK studios, Oli went on to engineer for producer Jim Abbiss before going freelance as a producer/writer.
+He is published by Domino, has 100m+ streams on his work and enjoys working on jazz, east African and Latin music alongside alternative pop.

 Raf Rundell